 Design Lecture Series

 The Design Lecture Series brings design practitioners and scholars to the department to address seminal issues in contemporary design through presentations and discussions.
-Each lecturer presents their critical perspective and how their unique practice addresses the current landscape.
+Each speaker presents their critical perspective and how their unique practice addresses the current landscape.
 Students have an opportunity to connect with these speakers in intimate classroom conversations.
 All design lectures are open to the department and serve as a valuable meeting point for students in different programs.